Skip to content

 5. Hit the Clear data button and wait for the process to complete.

-If you are getting this error while trying to upload a file, it could be due to the maximum file size restriction placed by that site.
-So consider compressing this file to a RAR or ZIP format before uploading it to the web.
-Or, if possible, upload the file to the cloud and share the link with the concerned party.
+So consider compressing the file to a RAR or ZIP format before uploading it to the web.
+You can also upload the file to the cloud and share the link with the concerned party.

 Bottom Line

 In my case, the DNS cache wasn’t in sync with the online records.
-As a result, the browser was still picking up old pieces of data and, in turn, couldn’t establish a successful connection.
-Deleting this Domain Name Server cache proved to be the savior in my case.
+As a result, the browser was still picking up old data and couldn’t establish a successful connection.
+Deleting this Domain Name Server (DNS) cache helped clear the 400 error code message.

 Please share the article if you find it helpful: